Luv2C0d3/funascii/README.md

 #lang funascii/interpret
 ```
 > Note: There are several interpreters, so you may want to play changing the interpret line
-by `interpret-2` or 3 and so on.
+by `interpret-2` or `interpret-3`.

 ## Use a parse-only language to check the output of the parser
-There is also a language, which simply shows the parse tree, change the `#lang` line to this to use it:
+There is also a language, which simply shows the parse tree, to use it change the `#lang` line to:
 ```
 #lang funascii/parse-only
 ```

 # Let's start from the beginning
+Or rather the "start from the end" as really what I was doing through the project is de-constructing the advanced compile sample into something easier for me to assimilate from generic scheme language knowledge.

 ## So, what do I need for a language in racket?

 * Register the project as per above.
-* Need a parser, a reader/tokenizer and an expander.
+* A reader and an expander.
-* Need a lang folder with a reader.rkt inside that ties together all the parts.
+* A lang folder with a reader.rkt inside that ties together all the parts.

-Several notes are in order for the bullet points:
+**In a bit more detail**:

+* The reader may include a parser and a tokenizer to massage the input to obtain an a syntax object (an enriched s-expression) out of the reader.
+  * The tokenizer, in the case of `ragg`, is a convenience in charge of creating tokens, the minimal lexical units seen, such that ragg instead of seeing "foo" as "f" "o" "o" and thus having to assemble from there the concept of an identifier, sees a token of type IDENTIFIER with value "foo".
-* The parser, need not be `ragg`, it could be just about anything that massages syntax through the reader stages to get to a syntax object (an enriched s-expression) which can be further processed by the expander. `ragg` however is convenient, because it offers a DSL to write a BNF like grammar for a language.
+  * The parser, need not be `ragg`, it could be just about anything that massages syntax through the reader stages to get to a syntax object which can be further processed by the expander. `ragg` however is convenient, because it offers a DSL to write a BNF like grammar for a language.
-* The reader/tokenizer, in the case of `ragg`, is a convenience in charge of creating tokens such that ragg instead of seeing "foo" as "f" "o" "o" and thus having to assemble from there the concept of an identifier, sees a token of type IDENTIFIER with value "foo".

 * The lang folder is what was used in the original [Simple line drawing](https://github.com/dyoo/ragg/tree/master/ragg/examples/simple-line-drawing) project, but there is an alternate way to define languages, which is what I used for all the additional language flavors in this project.

 ## First step: Simple line drawing using original files